iresty/lua-resty-libr3/README.md

 `syntax: r3, err = r3router:new(routes)`

-The routes is a array table, like `{ {...}, {...}, {...} }`.
+The routes is a array table, like `{ {...}, {...}, {...} }`, Each element in the array is a route, which is a hash table.

+The attributes of each element may contain these:
+* `uri`: client request uri.
+* `handler`: Lua callback function.
+* `host`: optional, client request host.
-    * methods: It's an array table, we can put one or more method names together.
+* `methods`: optional, It's an array table, we can put one or more method names together.
 Here is the valid method name: "GET", "POST", "PUT", "DELETE", "PATCH", "HEAD", "OPTIONS".
-    * uri: Client request uri.
-    * handler: Lua callback function.

 Example: